Miss last month's newsletter? No problem. We keep the last 6 months of newsletters here for you to read.

 Even if you already have an EIN as a sole proprietor, for example, if you start a new business with a different business entity, you will need to apply for a new EIN.

 The fastest way to apply for an EIN is online through the IRS website or telephone.
 Applying by fax and mail generally takes one to two weeks, and you can apply for one EIN per day.
 There is no cost to apply.

 A tax year is defined as an annual accounting period for keeping records and reporting income and expenses.
 A new business owner must choose either calendar year or fiscal year defined as follows:

-4. State Withholding, Unemployment, Sales, and other Business Taxes
+4. Understanding State Withholding, Unemployment, Sales, and Other Business Taxes